Covid 19 coronavirus: Journalist Sophia Yan's week of tests and threats in Wuhan

 They accuse us of sneaking in and staying hours to take photos.
 Actually, we'd walked in the front gate, registered our details after a temperature check – as per usual in coronavirus China – and roamed for half an hour.

-This is the same "welcome" treatment I've gotten investigating human rights violations in China – Xinjiang concentration camps, Muslim cleansing in Ningxia, the 30th anniversary of the Tiananmen Square massacre.
+This is the same "welcome" treatment I've had investigating human rights violations in China's Xinjiang concentration camps, Muslim cleansing in Ningxia, the 30th anniversary of the Tiananmen Square massacre.

 Residents have told me they don't think they'll ever learn the truth of what happened.
 All this leads me to ponder what the authorities are trying to hide – even as China crows success.